ContentMine/FutureTDM/workshops/futuretdm-salzburg/README.md

 ## CONTRIBUTION

 ContentMine will be present with Peter Murray-Rust and Stefan Kasberger.
-Stefan will hold a presentation with a summary of all activities throughout the FutureTDM project participation and participate on a panel about text data mining.
+Stefan will participate in the demo session (12:05 - 13:30)  with a summary of all activities throughout the FutureTDM project participation and take part on the use-cases of text data mining panel.